-The District has contracted with Wrathell, Hunt and Associates, LLC to perform management advisory services, which include financial and accounting advisory services.
+The District has contracted with a management company to perform services, which include financial and accounting services.
 Certain employees of the management company also serve as officers of the District.
 Under the agreement, the District compensates the management company for management, accounting, financial reporting, computer and other administrative costs.